 f) The complainant and the accused individual may present any document or information that is believed to be relevant to the complaint.

 g) Any persons thought to have information relevant to the complaint shall be interviewed and such interviews shall be appropriately documented.
 Other acceptable methods for gathering information include but are not limited to visual inspection of materials alleged to be offensive and follow-up interviews as necessary.

 h) The investigation of a complaint will be concluded as soon as possible after receipt of the written complaint.
-Investigations exceeding 60 days shall be reviewed by the Associate Vice Chancellor for Employee Benefits and Services.
+Investigations exceeding 60 days shall be reviewed by the Chancellor or the Chancellor’s Designee.
 Justification for the prolonged investigation will be documented.
 The complainant, accused individual, and supervisor will be provided an update on the progress of the investigation after the review.

 a) Upon completion of the investigation, a written report will be issued.
 The report will include a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, and recommended disciplinary action if a violation of the policy occurred.

-b) A copy of the report will be sent to the appropriate administrative official, the appropriate Vice Chancellor, the Executive Vice Chancellor or Chancellor, the complainant, and the respondent.
-The complainant and respondent have seven working days from the date of the report to submit comments regarding the report to the administrative official.
+b) A copy of the report will be sent to the appropriate department head or administrative official, the appropriate Vice Chancellor, the Executive Vice Chancellor or Chancellor, the complainant, and the respondent.
+The complainant and respondent have seven working days from the date of the report to submit comments regarding the report to the department head or administrative official.

-c) Within 30 working days of receiving any comments submitted by the complainant or respondent, the appropriate administrative official will take one of the following actions:
+c) Within 30 working days of receiving any comments submitted by the complainant or respondent, the appropriate department head or administrative official will take one of the following actions:

 i. request further investigation into the complaint;